OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 <span><a class="btn btn-success" href="/docs/getting-started/best-practices/spaces-recommendations">Next</a></span>

-The compute resources required are correlated to the expected number of concurrent tasks (deployments, runbook runs, etc.) and users.
+The size of your Octopus Deploy instance will be dependent on concurrent tasks (deployments, runbook runs, etc.) and users.
 A team of 10 people doing five deployments a day will not need the same resources as a division of 500 users doing 600 deployments a day.

+This document will refer to tasks, a task can be:
+- Deployments
+- Runbook run
+- Retention Policies
+- Health Checks
+- Let's Encrypt
+- Process triggers
+- Process subscriptions
+- Script console run
+- Sync built-in package repository
+- Sync community library step-templates
+- Tentacle upgrade
+- Upgrade calamari
+- Active Directory sync

 Octopus Deploy installation requirements are:
 - SQL Server 2016 or higher (AWS RDS SQL Server and Azure SQL are supported)